Kunena/Kunena-Forum/trunk/1.6/README.txt

 Add ACL support with JXtended Access Control
 Add ACL support with NoixACL Access Control
 Add ACL support with ArtofUser
+Integration with Jomsocial Groups
+Discussions in Jomsocial groups are now saved and synched in Kunena thanks to a specific plugin

 Other Changes:
 --------------

 Converted from jQuery to MooTools 1.2 for better compatibility CSS and JavaScript minification using the YUI compressor for faster loading (disabled when debug is turned on)